espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

 - :ref:`CONFIG_I2S_ISR_IRAM_SAFE` controls whether the default ISR handler can work when the cache is disabled.
 See `IRAM Safe <#iram-safe>`__ for more information.
 - :ref:`CONFIG_I2S_SUPPRESS_DEPRECATE_WARN` controls whether to suppress the compiling warning message while using the legacy I2S driver.
 - :ref:`CONFIG_I2S_ENABLE_DEBUG_LOG` is used to enable the debug log output.
-Enable this option will increase the firmware binary size.
+Enable this option increases the firmware binary size.

 Application Example
 -------------------